SRVivek1/llm-engineering/a0-documentation/a1-llms-models/x2-topic-prompt.md

----
-Video: 43
-Time:
-topic: Build data science UIs
+# Build data science UIs
-file: b3-t0-no-frontend-code-ui-introduction.ipynb
----

-# Explain and discuss below topics also include related relavant information, tech / framework which learnr should be aware of.
+# Overview of data science UIs

-## Frameworks (UI for Non-frontend skills people)
+# Frameworks (UI for Non-frontend skills people)
 * Gradio (favourite)
 * Streamlit

+# Introduction to gradio ui framework
-## What is gradio ui ?
+# What is gradio ui ?
 * Gradio from Hugging faces is a python framework